 Tortoises rely on burrows and their shells to hide from predators, so they huddle in tight, secure places.
 This gives them fewer blind spots and reduces the feeling of being exposed.
 The ideal locations for this are the corners and walls of an enclosure.

 Some tortoises, like Hermann’s tortoise, are more prone to this than others.
 If you want to make your pet feel more secure so it doesn’t hide in the corners all day, provide more hiding spots.
 Making the substrate deeper to create burrows elsewhere in the cage will also ease discomfort.

 Scratching At Night

 Your tortoise may appear silent throughout the day, only to annoy you with scratching noises at night.
-This can leave you puzzled on why night-time hours are the best for a tortoise to scratch and dig.
+This can leave you puzzled about why night-time hours are the best for a tortoise to scratch and dig.